dgoldstein1/graphApi/README.md

 `METRICS_PORT` | Port where metrics are running on server `GRAPH_SAVE_PATH`  | Name of file to load in and save graph.
 Relative path from root directory.
 `SHORTEST_PATH_TIMEOUT` | Maximum time allowed in finding shortest path between two nodes.

+As a docker container, there is a cron job which saves the graph on an interval.
+This is configured by the environment variable `GRAPH_SAVE_INTERVAL`.

 ## Code Formatting

 ```sh